-Omelets in a Bag: Several bags can be done at once!
+Omelet (Barf) in a Bag: I love this one because several bags can be done at once!

-Warning some people fear this may be hazardous due to carcinogens leaching from the plastic.
-Although many people have enjoyed this dish at the occasional campout with no ill effects: I would Eat these only on rare occasions - not every day.
+Warning some people like me may fear this may be hazardous due to carcinogens leaching from the plastic.
+Although many people have enjoyed this dish at the occasional campout with no known ill effects: I eat these only on rare occasions - not every day.
 This is a fabulous recipe - make it at your own discretion.